material-motion/material-motion/specifications/expressions.md

       ...
     }

-**Capitalization**: Family names start with a capital letter.
-Terms start with a lowercase letter.
+> Note: Family names start with a capital letter.

+Families have **term functions**.
+A term function initiates the description of plans.

 ## 2. Terms

     expression = Tween().fadeIn()

-A **term function** initiates the description of plans.
+A term is the building block of in a motion expression.
 An instance of a Term is returned by a family’s term function.

-> Note: **Terms must be created with functions**.
-It may be tempting to define argument-less terms as dynamic properties (if your language supports this).
-This would allow motion expressions like `Tween().fadeIn`.
-We explicitly discourage this.
-Ensure that every term is a function in order to provide consistency to the engineer.
+A term defines and manages a set of related plans.

 The purpose of a Term is to create and initialize one or more plans.
 The implementation of the term may initialize well-documented defaults on the plans.

-Pseudo-code example implementation:
+Pseudo-code example implementation of a fadeIn() term function:

     fn Tween.fadeIn() -> TweenTerm {
       return TweenTerm(previousTerm: self, work: function() {